Secondary Thrombocytosis

 Iron Deficiency

-The reactive thrombosis accompanying iron deficiency anemia can occur alone in association with erythropoietin (EPO) or as an additive event related to cytokines.[19][20]
-EPO is increased with this type of anemia, which can stimulate the EPO receptors on megakaryocyte progenitors, leading to their production.
-When iron deficiency anemia occurs with a comorbid condition, inflammation and cytokine effects (eg, IL6/TPO) may increase an already pronounced platelet count.[21]
-This could result in an extreme thrombocytosis or a resultant thrombotic event in approximately 6% of cases.[5]
-However, repletion of the iron stores typically normalizes the platelet count, and clinicians should consider other etiologies if counts do not respond.
-Large von Willebrand multimers can be absorbed with platelet counts exceeding a million, leading to an acquired von Willebrand's disease.[5]
+Reactive thrombocytosis accompanying iron deficiency anemia can occur independently or in association with erythropoietin or as an additive event related to cytokines.[19][20]
+Erythropoietin levels increase in this type of anemia, stimulating erythropoietin receptors on megakaryocyte progenitors and leading to increased production of platelets.
+When iron deficiency anemia coexists with a comorbid condition, inflammation and cytokine effects (eg, IL6 or thrombopoietin) may further elevate a high platelet count.[21]
+This can result in extreme thrombocytosis or a thrombotic event in approximately 6% of cases.[5]
+However, repletion of iron stores typically normalizes the platelet count, and clinicians should consider other etiologies if counts do not respond.
+Additionally, large von Willebrand multimers can be absorbed when platelet counts exceed a million, leading to an acquired von Willebrand disease.[5]

 Drugs

-Drug-induced thrombocytosis can be a common endpoint to different modes, to different mechanisms of causation felt to be extrinsic to the megakaryocyte.[22]
-One proposed mechanism is that drugs can cause cytokine release, particularly IL6.[23]
+Drug-induced thrombocytosis can result from various causative factors.[22]
+One proposed mechanism is that certain drugs can cause the release of cytokines, particularly IL6, leading to thrombocytosis.[23]
 The increased IL6 would then lead to thrombocytosis.
-Many drugs can produce thrombocytosis, and their propensity to do so may vary.
+Many drugs can induce thrombocytosis, with varying propensities to do so.
 Examples include low molecular weight heparin, vincristine, epinephrine, all-trans retinoic acid (ATRA), beta-lactam antibiotics, gemcitabine, and clozapine.[24][23]
-Antibiotics such as ciprofloxacin, tazobactam, piperacillin, augmentin, and ceftazidine can produce significant thrombocytosis, but the platelet count usually normalizes with cessation.[25][26][27]
+Antibiotics such as ciprofloxacin, tazobactam, piperacillin, augmentin, and ceftazidime can produce significantly high thrombocytosis, but the platelet count usually normalizes once the drug is discontinued.[25][26][27]

 Inflammatory Conditions

-Rheumatoid arthritis, inflammatory bowel disease, sarcoidosis, and autoimmune, antibody-mediated illnesses cause thrombocytosis through inflammatory (eg, IL6) effects.[28]
-Several diseases (eg, rheumatic disease, celiac disease, polyarteritis nodosa, and giant cell arteritis) can present with a fever of unknown origin and an increased platelet count.[29][30]
-Furthermore, one survey noted that thrombocytosis in these conditions heralded cancer in approximately 11% of cases.[31]
-Although sarcoidosis can appear in many organ systems, especially the lung, bone marrow involvement results in thrombocytosis [31].
-In these patients, a high mean platelet volume correlates with active inflammatory disease and, therefore, resolves with sarcoidosis treatment.
+Rheumatoid arthritis, inflammatory bowel disease, sarcoidosis, and autoimmune antibody-mediated illnesses can cause thrombocytosis through inflammatory effects, particularly involving IL6.[28]
+Several diseases, such as rheumatic disease, celiac disease, polyarteritis nodosa, and giant cell arteritis, can present with a fever of unknown origin and an increased platelet count.[29][30]
+Furthermore, a survey noted that thrombocytosis in these conditions has been associated with cancer in approximately 11% of cases.[31]
+Although sarcoidosis can affect many organ systems, especially the lungs, bone marrow involvement can result in thrombocytosis.[31]
+In these patients, a high mean platelet volume correlates with active inflammatory disease and typically resolves with the treatment of sarcoidosis.

 Hemolysis